 Sharks are threatened by the misconceptions surrounding them; sadly, fear keeps most people from truly understanding them.
 Sharks function as the white blood cells of the ocean: picking off the dead, dying, and sick—keeping populations below them on the food chain in delicate balance.
 Sharks are vital not only to their ecosystem but the planet as a whole, and they deserve and need to be protected.

 WHAT YOU CAN DO TO HELP

-Listed below are a few links to some of the great organizations that are working to preserve shark species.
+Listed below are a few links to some of the great organizations that are working to preserve shark species, the ocean, and nature.

 Dear (Insert Restaurant/Store and name of general manager or owner if available),